raspberrypilearning/get-started-pico-w/en/step_7.md

 ## What next?

+One last thing to try is to run your Raspberry Pi Pico webserver without using Thonny.
+Save your program as `main.py` and this time save it to the Raspberry Pi Pico.

+Now when the Raspberry Pi Pico is powered, even without a connection to a computer, the webserver should start.
+Remember, you can use the **bootsel** button to close the server, or the button on the served webpage, if you need to reconnect to Thonny and make alterations to your code.

 If you have a look at [Introduction to Raspberry Pi Pico: LEDs, buzzers, switches, and dials](https://projects.raspberrypi.org/en/pathways/pico-intro), you can find plenty of ideas for how to improve on your Raspberry Pi Pico web server.

 ![Banner image from firefly project.](images/fire_fly.png)